x

 What is the timeline for the MAP Fellowship?

-Fellow applications launched on August 15, 2022, and closed on October 14, 2022.
-Fellows will be notified by December 1, 2022.
-The six-month program will officially start on January 19, 2023, and run through July 13, 2023.
+Fellow applications launch on September 3, 2024, and close on October 21, 2024.
+Fellows will be notified of their status by December 2, 2024.
+The six-month program will officially start on January 16, 2025, and run through July 24, 2025.
 All in-person activities will take place according to CDC recommendations.

 How many MAP Mentors and MAP Fellows are selected?

-For the third year of the MAP Fellowship, MFF will select twelve mentors and twelve fellows, broken into two cohorts of six pairs.
+MFF will select twelve mentors and twelve fellows.
 We will shape each cohort to encourage an intimate, diverse learning community that brings new perspectives and thoughts to each challenge.

 Is the MAP Fellowship a full-time job?